chandlerprall/DatabindExtension/README.md

 When constructing the DatabindExtension, you can supply the following options:

 * **updateMode**, Determines how the bindings are updated.
 Can be 'auto', 'proxy', 'pull' or 'manual'.
 Default is 'auto' which will detect the best approach based on browser features.
-* **bindElementPrefix**, The prefix for binding wrapper elements.
-Default is 'boundelement-'

 Usage
 -----